 As the summer months approach, it’s time to start preparing your HVAC system.
 Many homeowners neglect to prep their HVAC systems, and this can lead to trouble down the road.
 It’s important to address any maintenance or repair issues before the season hits so that you’re not left sweating because your system isn’t working properly.
-We’ve put together this article to help you get the most out of your this summer.
+Here are five steps you can take to get the most out of your AC this summer.

 Preventing air leakage in the summer is incredibly important.
 As more cool air continues to leak out, your HVAC unit has to work harder to keep it cool inside, resulting in a larger electric bill for you.
 Insulation is the key to success in this situation.
 Make sure to seal around your HVAC unit, as well as around the duct connections and seams.
 It can also help to seal around windows and doors, as this can help to keep the air in anywhere possible.